Periodic Table

 Q: Can energy levels change?

 A: Yes!
 When atoms gain or lose energy (like in chemical reactions), electrons shift levels.
 This is why ions form—they redistribute electrons to stabilize.
+Simple, but easy to overlook.

 Q: How do energy levels relate to atomic radius?